brunocabezas/vestiaria/readme.md

 React is used to compose the UI, the app is on `client/` folder.

-For development it uses mocks and its own `client/index.html` entry point that mimics `templates/views/layouts/default.hbs` structure (used on production).
+On development, mocks are required and defined on `client/index.html`; this act as entry point that mimics `templates/views/layouts/default.hbs` structure (used on production).
 To start the app on development, run:

 ```
 npm start:react
 ```

+For more info, please check on its README.md

 ### Backend